-cPageBuild is a static website generator that uses the C preprocessor as back-end.
+cPageBuild is a static site generator (SSG) that uses the C preprocessor as back-end.
 This manual explains cPageBuild’s features in detail.

 See the download and introduction page for a general overview.

 - -o output path

 - -t temporary build path

 These paths are mandatory and must be different from each other, or else cPageBuild will abort with an error message.

 Paths with spaces must be quoted with double quotes.
 File and directory names with spaces are handled automatically.

 The last directory level for output and build path will be created if it does not exist.
 The build path must not point to a directory that already contains files.

 - -d database file path for incremental builds (optional, default: inputpath/cpagebuild.db)